yunielrc/dotfiles/README.md

-# Project Title
+# dotfiles

 ## About

-Personal dotfiles
+Personal dotfiles.
+Install apps with custom configurations

 ### Prerequisites